-Are You a Victim of Your Mental Chatter?
+Are You a Victim of the Mental Chatter in Your Head?

 A Tale of Two Monks